Skills: FileMaker, PHP, Bootstrap, jQuery

 The artist call process for Aurora goes deeper than Art Con’s.
 Organizers needed a web form to support multiple submissions for each artist, and the ability to include supporting PDFs and images.
 I solved this taking advantage of FileMaker’s web viewer object.
 Submitted files are renamed, serialized, and uploaded to an FTP server, with appropriate paths sent to FileMaker for display (PHP).
 Separating files from the database this way greatly reduced the overhead necessary to run the system.

-For curating, specialized layouts were developed allowing Aurora’s curators to more easily gather selected artists into event zones.
-Artist information was later exported from the database to generate event materials.
+For curating, specialized layouts were developed allowing Aurora’s curators to easily gather selected artists into event zones.
+Artist information was later exported from FileMaker to generate marketing and other event materials like signage and banners.